 Granative retinoids can provide similar results as retinol but without any or with minimal side effects.

 As previously noted, it takes two conversions for retinol to become available to the skin.
 While it is not the most potent retinoid available, retinol is still quite effective.

 Unfortunately, retinol may come with some side effects.

 If you are just starting out with retinol, you may experience irritation, redness, dryness, and/or peeling until your skin becomes acclimated.
 Enter Granactive Retinoids.

 So what exactly are Granactive Retinoids?

-Estee Lauder did a study on HPR and found that HPR had higher levels of gene transcription than retinol, retinaldehyde, and retinyl palmitate when tested at the same concentrations, but not as high as tretinoin.
+Estee Lauder did a study on HPR and found that HPR (Granactive Retinoid) had higher gene transcription levels than retinol, retinaldehyde, and retinyl palmitate when tested at the same concentrations, but not as high as tretinoin.

 How to Interpret The Ordinary Granactive Retinoid Ingredient Lists

-It is important to understand that active percentages of Granactive Retinoids cannot be directly compared to retinol.
+It is important to understand that you cannot directly compare active percentages of Granactive Retinoids to retinol.
 It’s not like comparing apples to apples since the active ingredients are different.